MonaTem/anthology-db-server/README.md

 - This is an Express node backend server for the anthology database.

-- It accesses the anthology Postgres database using Knex.
+- It accesses the anthology Postgres database using Knex as the ORM.